Egg freezing can help women live their fairy tale dreams

 Sounds like another fairy tale wish.
 Well, there is a way to preserve fertility.
-Elective oocyte cryopreservation is a technique that has matured to the point that it is now available to women who want to dampen the din of that loudly ticking “biological clock”.
+Elective oocyte cryopreservation, or egg freezing, is a technique that has matured to the point that it is now available to women who want to dampen the din of that loudly ticking “biological clock”.
 This option allows women to choose when they want to build their family without sacrificing their chances due to advancing age.
 By having a means of “hedging their bets” or having a “back-up plan” in case they need it in the future, women who choose this option report feeling empowered making the life choices that are best for them.

 Here at Fertility Answers, our lab is state-of-the-art and has been employing cutting edge technology to successfully cryopreserve embryos and oocytes since 2001; vitrification has been used exclusively since 2009.
 Egg freezing was initially considered an experimental technique and was recommended only for women who were facing potentially damaging treatment for cancer or other medical diseases.
 Since 2012, however, the “experimental” label has been removed and the technique is now available to any woman who wants to preserve her fertility at its peak.

-…and they all lived happily ever after.
+…and they all lived happily ever after